QA Engineering • DevOps

 By design, this extension does not request your GitHub Personal Access Tokens.
 This keeps your account secure but means it cannot directly access private repository files.

 The Solution: Use GitHub Pages to host your summary file.
-GitHub Pages can be enabled even on private repositories, allowing you to serve the 1KB summary file publicly while keeping your source code and test results private.
+GitHub Pages can be enabled even on private repositories and GitHub Organizations, allowing you to serve the 1KB summary file publicly while keeping your source code and test results private.

 Step-by-Step Configuration